goava/slice/README.md

 During the process of writing software in the team, you develop a certain style and define standards that meet the requirements for this software.
 These standards grow into libraries and frameworks.
-This is my approach based on
+This is our approach based on
 [interface-based programming](https://en.wikipedia.org/wiki/Interface-based_programming)
 and
 [modular programming](https://en.wikipedia.org/wiki/Modular_programming).

-## TODO

-- [X] Environment bundle configuration
-- [ ] Configuration abstraction
-- [ ] 90+% test coverage

 ## Configuration